Mystic – Adopted!!!

-As far as interactions with other dogs go, Mystic does very well with low key pups and has a liking for the stable, assertive, bigger males.
-She tends to push the boundaries though, to see what she can get away with, so she would not do well in a home with another bossy female.
-There’s only ever room for one of those!
-Because of this, structured introductions are necessary for Mystic and dog parks are not a good place for exercise.
+As far as interactions with other dogs go, Mystic does fine when passing them on a leash but she does need structured introductions.
+She tends to be a little bossy to see what she can get away with, so any new doggy roommate will take a couple of days to get used to her.
+She certainly doesn’t need a second dog in the family, but if she does end up with a 4-legged brother or sister, it’d be best if they matched her energy level.
+While mystic isn’t an overly hyper pup, she tends to want to play when other dogs are around.
+By herself, she is much more likely to toss the toys around and chew on a bone.
+Dog parks are not a good place for exercise since it’s never certain how another dog will handle her bossiness.
 She’s definitely got some energy that needs to be expelled so a house with a yard where she can run laps would be ideal, or a family who goes on multiple walks/day.
 She’d be a great hiking or running partner.
 But with the right amount of exercise, both physical and mental, she has no problem curling up and watching TV with you 🙂

 It takes Mystic a little time to get to know you and she may come off slightly aloof upon first introductions.
 After establishing you are one of her people, she enjoys being near you.
 Without being overly demanding, she makes herself available for affection, happily providing plenty of kisses and cuddles.
 And she’ll show off for you too – prancing around the yard like a show horse, then turning into an agility dog (but not quite as graceful), breaking out into full blown sprints with a combination of leaps, twists and rolls!
 All to land right next to your side, asking for some more pets.

 If you’re looking for a canine companion with some serious enthusiasm for life, Mystic is perfect.
-With a little more patience and consistency with training, she’ll have her basic manners down in no time!
+With a little patience, she’d make a great addition to just about any home!
 Will you be the family to continue showing Mystic just how great life can be?!

 More pets »